askcloudarchitech/askcloudarchitech/README.md

-# askcloudarchitech static site content
+# AskCloudArchitech Static Site Content

-This is the source code for askcloudarchitech.com
+This is the source code for [askcloudarchitech.com](https://askcloudarchitech.com)

-This site is built with go-hugo
+This site is built with [go-hugo](https://gohugo.io/)